crowtherln/medline-trends/README.md

 These values might serve as a proxy for interest or publication activity.
 One potential use case might be to see when interest in a particular intersection has peaked and waned, to consider what world events might have contributed to that, and to identify areas for further investigation.

 CAUTION: Relying solely on field (2) may be misleading, because field (3) has varied considerably over time.
 In general, there has been a strong upward trend.
 For example, there are 219,000 MEDLINE-indexed citations from 1970 but 1.639 million from 2020.
 This led to the addition of fields (3) and (4) to get a better sense of trends at an intersection while filtering out some of the noise from changes in MEDLINE indexing volumes.

+Users need to edit 3–5 lines of code to use this program.
+Instructions are provided at the beginning of the file.